Snapchat Video Allegedly From Glendale, Arizona, Shooter Shows Graphic Firsthand Footage Of Attack

-Video shared on social media appeared to show the young man who opened fire in a Glendale, Arizona, shopping center in an attack that has left several hurt.
+Video shared on social media appeared to show firsthand perspective of a young man who opened fire in a Glendale, Arizona, shopping center in an attack that has left several hurt.

-As ABC 15 in Arizona reported, multiple police agencies responded to the Westgate shopping center after reports that at least two people had been shot.
+As ABC 15 in Arizona reported, multiple police agencies responded to the Westgate shopping center on Wednesday evening after reports that at least two people had been shot.
 Videos taken by people in the area showed a chaotic scene, with many running away from the sound of gunfire and others hunkered inside businesses.

-One video, taken from Snapchat, allegedly showed the shooter as he prepared for the attack.
-The viral video showed a man saying he was “going to be the shooter of Westgate.”
-The series of videos showed the young man driving and later exiting a car.
-Other firsthand video appeared to show him firing a rifle and later talking to a woman who was laying on the ground beside a car.
+One video, originally posted to Snapchat and later shared across social media, allegedly showed the shooter as he prepared for the attack and then opened fire.
+The viral video showed a man saying he was “going to be the shooter of Westgate” before showing off a long rifle in the back seat of a car.
+The series of videos showed the young man driving and later exiting the car, and later walking through the shopping plaza while opening fire.
+Other firsthand video appeared to show him talking to a woman who was laying on the ground beside a car.
 It was unclear if the woman was one of the shooting victims.

 The young man gave his name in the video, though neither police nor local media have confirmed the identity.